Imbolc and the Exalted One: Our Lady Brigid

 Isla Skye

-Isla is an American Irish mother of 3, teacher, author and herbalist that splits her time between the states and Ireland.
-She has been studying folklore as well as the Druids and related practices for over 20 years.
-Her hobbies are family time, reading, camping, hiking, visiting sacred sites, spending time with her many animals as well as writing and research.
+Isla Skye is an American Celtic scholar, teacher, author and herbalist that splits her time between the States and Ireland.
+She has studied the druids and related practices for over 20 years.
+She is a published author of children’s books as well as other folkloric literature and is currently working through an M.A. in Celtic Studies.
+Her hobbies are family time, camping, hiking, reading, writing and research.

 Leave a Reply